 The spell also seems to calm the Golem.
 He has dragged Miriam by her hair to a spot outside the city walls, and gazes on her with malice, before seeming to repent and walking away.
 The Rabbi and Famulus find Miriam, unharmed.
 When Löw leaves, Famulus promises to keep her secret (ie, sleeping with her generation's Heinrich Himmler) from father.
 Miriam agrees and forgives Famulus for his actions (ie, almost burning down the Ghetto that was just saved).*

 The Golem wanders away and finds a group of young girls playing.
-They all flee, except for one girl who offers the now docile creature an apple.
+They all flee, except for one, who offers the now docile creature an apple.
 The Golem picks her up, and she playfully removes the amulet from his chest.
-The Golem falls lifeless to the ground, and is carried away by the Jews, presumably to be stored in an attic.
+The Golem falls lifeless to the ground.
 The gates of the Ghetto are closed and a huge Star of David appears on the screen.
 The end.

 The Golem: How He Came Into the World is based on the legend of the Golem of Prague.
 Director/star Paul Wegener took an earlier stab at this story with 1915's The Golem, which had Rabbi Löw's famous Golem awakening in contemporary times, only to be destroyed.
 That film no longer exists; this film is its prequel.
 I assume the earlier film was a commercial success, because this one looks like it has a lot of cash behind it.
 The sets are stunning, the performances are excellent and the costumes are top notch, even if the hats that the Jews wear make them all look like wizards.